martingaida/jarvis/README.md

 ## Legal Audio STT Workflow Overview

-This system processes legal audio files by transcribing them, enhancing the transcripts using OpenAI GPT-4 Turbo, and storing the results in Amazon S3.
+This system processes legal audio files by transcribing them, enhancing the transcripts using OpenAI GPT-4o, and storing the results in Amazon S3.
 It leverages a serverless AWS infrastructure, including multiple Lambda functions, S3 buckets, and AWS Transcribe.

 ### Key AWS Resources
 - **S3 Buckets**: